 - invaluable time for preparing exam coursework

-From time to time any pupil may require a guiding hand to help improve memory, essay writing, or exam technique.
+From time to time, any pupil may require a guiding hand to help improve memory, essay writing, or exam technique.
 With this in mind, there is a learning strategies service for occasional advice or assessment.
-This has proved to be popular across the age and ability range.